 Check the Career Media Library webpage.
 It may also be possible to make an appointment with the GBCS staff person who conducted the workshop.
 That way, you will be able to get the information that you missed, though you may not get all of the information from the workshop, since much information may have been discussed in the question and answer period that was not covered during the presentation or in the handouts.
 It is always advisable to attend the workshop.

 How can I find out what workshops are occurring and when?

 GBCS events are advertised by email to all graduate business students.
 You are advised to also stop in the GBCS office to check for workshops.

 Corporate Presentations & Networking

 How can I find out when and where a company will be presenting on-campus?

 All corporate events will be listed in CareerConnection and Monthly Emails will be sent to all graduate business students.
 Be sure to check those emails as soon as you receive them so you don't miss out on any opportunities.

 What should I wear to corporate presentations?

-Remember that you are a representative of the University of Florida - Warrington College of Business Administration at these events.
+Remember that you are a representative of the University of Florida - Warrington College of Business at these events.
 Most presentations are business casual unless advertised differently.
 On occasion, and with notice, more formal or casual attire might be acceptable.

 Please remember to always be sure to turn off all your electronic equipment: cell phones, PDAs and laptops, before the beginning of each presentation.